ceramicnetwork/go-cas/README.md

 ### Major

-- [ ] Prepare Anchor Worker code to accept batches
-- [ ] Prepare Anchor Worker code to post anchor results to a queue
-- [ ] Graceful shutdown
-- [ ] Terraform for deployments
 - [ ] Metrics
-- [ ] Unit tests (backward compatibility tests?)
 - [ ] Performance tests
+- [ ] Clean up logging in `go-sqs` and `go-cas`
+- [ ] Graceful shutdown
+- [ ] Prepare Anchor Worker code to post anchor results to a queue

 ### Minor

-- [ ] CI/CD
 - [ ] Clarify contexts being used in various spots - operation ctx vs. server ctx

-### Starter

-- [ ] Use DynamoDB un/marshalling for millisecond resolution checkpoints instead of storing date/time strings (see [pipeline-tools](https://github.com/3box/pipeline-tools/blob/develop/cd/manager/aws/dynamoDb.go#L305)

 ### Development

-You can run ingegration tests through docker via the following command:
+You can run integration tests through docker via the following command:

 ```
 docker-compose -f ./docker-compose.yml -f docker-compose.integration.yml up -d
 ```

-This will bring up all the neccesary containers to have the tests run
+This will bring up all the necessary containers to have the tests run.